Historical Facts You’ll Wish Weren’t Really True

 Universal History Archive/Shutterstock

 Italy’s Renaissance period has a major, though little-known, dark side.
 Sailors returning from the New World brought with them a massive outbreak of syphilis, which spread through an entire French army.
 The troops then brought what would become known as “the great pox” to the rest of Europe.
 With no such thing as antibiotics back then, the disease was able to spread unchecked—and its effects were nasty.
 The skin on victims’ faces would essentially rot away from the disease’s grisly ulcers.
 In some cases, the noses, lips, or other body parts of the affected people were essentially gone, and several of the victims eventually died from the disease.
 So while there was a lot to love about the Renaissance in Europe, the concurrent syphilis outbreak was basically the real-world version of the zombie apocalypse.
 No big deal.
+These are the famous moments in history that never actually happened.

 19th-century New Englanders dug up a young woman’s body… because they thought she was a vampire